hennychen/bp-gallery/readme.txt

 1. Download bpGallery from http://www.amkd.com.au/wp-content/uploads/BPGallery.zip and unzip on your local disk
 2. Upload `bpGallery` folder to the `/wp-content/plugins/` directory or use automatic installation from wp plugin panel
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. You can use the default settings select BP Gallery option in the admin screen to view and change them as required.
+4. You can use the default settings select BP Gallery Plus option in the admin screen to view and change them as required.
+5. You can configure which lightbox tye image viewer you want to use.
+Fancybox is the default and comes with the plugin.
+You can use Thickbox or Colorbox if you prefer.
+6. To speed up image viewing BP Gallery Plus can be configured to load the mid-sized image rather than the full size.
+If using Fancybox the full sized image can be viewed by clicking the "Full Size" button
-5. The plugin creates a new profile group called BPGallery and a new profile field called "Donation Link".
+7. The plugin creates a new profile group called BPGallery and a new profile field called "Donation Link".
 The user just needs to add a valid Paypal donation link for a donation icon to appear at the top of each gallery
-6. If the donation link filed does not appear after the upgrade, deactivate and activate the plugin.
+8. If the donation link filed does not appear after the upgrade, deactivate and activate the plugin.
 The new field will appear.

 == Other Notes ==